Ramfast/UserRegistration/README.md

 # User Registration

-A demo microservice that handles the registration of a new users in steps.
+A Kotlin/Spring Boot demo microservice that handles the registration of a new users in steps.

 ### Setup